Skip to main content

 How is It Celebrated?

-In 2022, Hanukkah was celebrated from December 18 to 26.
-This year’s Hanukkah celebration will take place from December 7 to 15, 2023.
+In 2023, Hanukkah was celebrated from December 7 to 15.
+This year’s Hanukkah celebration will take place from December 25 to January 2, 2025.
 It is considered as a true family event with families doing Hanukkah decorations.
 Houses are decorated with menorahs, dreidels, and small blue and white accessories.
 Whole family celebrates the festival for 8 nights in a row filled with fun games, delicious food, religious ceremonies and laughter.

 On the first night of Hanukkah, shamash or the middle candle is lit.
 This candle is used to light the other candles.
 One more candle is added to the menorah and shamash is used to light it up.
 After the lighting of the candles, Hanukkah blessings are recited before and traditional songs are sung afterwards by everyone on every night.